hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/638_ix_sharat_chakravarty.md

 our country's miseries G. C. was depicting just now; well, can you do anything for our country?"

-Sadananda: Mahârâj, let the mandate once go forth; your slave is ready.
+Sadananda: Mahārāj, let the mandate once go forth; your slave is ready.

 Swamiji: First, on a pretty small scale, start a relief centre, where the poor and the distressed may obtain relief and the diseased may be